kparc/kcc/README.md

 <a name="parl-proj"></a>
 -------------------

 **Projection**, also known as function view, is a simply a reference to a function with some arguments preset to a value, and at least one **free**, or elided argument.
-For example, if a function of rank 3, `f[x;y;z]`, only receives first two arguments, it will return its projection of rank 1:
+For example, if a function of rank 3, `f[x;y;z]`, only receives first and third arguments, it will return its projection of rank 1:

 ```q
  f:{x+y+z}      /a function of rank three